CryptoDevelopmentServices/aegs-build-scripts/README.md

-## 🚀 AdventureCoin Build Scripts
+## 🚀 Aegisum Build Scripts

-This interactive Bash script automates building AdventureCoin's daemon and Qt wallet on **Ubuntu-based systems** and **macOS**.
+This interactive Bash script automates building Aegisum's daemon and Qt wallet on **Ubuntu-based systems** and **macOS**.
 It includes full support for advanced packaging, launcher creation, and Berkeley DB patching.
-Perfect for developers and users who want to build or distribute AdventureCoin with minimal effort.
+Perfect for developers and users who want to build or distribute Aegisum with minimal effort.

-# advc-build-scripts
+# aegs-build-scripts

 🛠️ Features
 ✅ Interactive Menu – Choose between: